smallkirby/zvm/README.md

 - Host OS: Any modern version of Linux
 - Guest OS: Linux v6.2
 - Zig v0.11.0
   - It might work on later versions until Zig introduces breaking changes.
-But it would happen soon, Zig is still not a matured language at all...
+But it would happen soon, Zig is still not a mature language at all...

 ## Notes